Fall in Love With Your New Career!

 6. You can share in people’s happiness

 For many people, their wedding is the best day of their life.
 If you become a wedding planner, your entire career will be based on creating these happy occasions.
 This means that every day will be a happy day.
-Love and happiness is contagious and by spending your time surrounded by it, you will become a happier, more positive person.
+Love and happiness are contagious and by spending your time surrounded by them, you may just find yourself becoming a happier, more positive person.
 To top it off, it’s extremely rewarding to see a plan come into action and witness the happiness you have created.
 Simply stand back and wait for the ‘thank you’ cards to pour in.

 7. It’s an investment in yourself

-So instead of spending your money on clothes, food or drinks, how about treating yourself in a different way?
-Invest your money in a distance learning course and dedicate your career to love.
+Instead of spending your money on clothes, food or drinks, how about treating yourself to a career you’ll love?
+Invest your money in a distance learning course and dedicate your time to self-development and equipping yourself with the skills for a successful future.
 Unlike typical purchases, this is a gift that keeps on giving.
-Or how about buying this course as a gift for a loved one and helping them break out of a rut?

 The good thing about wedding planning is that you may not have to retrain entirely.
 We’ve all planned events in our lives or careers before, no matter how minor they may seem.
 This means you may already possess the transferable skills you need to make it in the industry.
 Take a look at our list below and see if you have what it takes to pursue a career in wedding planning.